gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (h)

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
+The notebook can be found here: [notebook]().

 ## Figure EV2 - Validation of cell cycle stage for sister chromatid labelling